evontay/morse-game/README.md

+#The Morse Decoding Game
-# morse-game - WDI project 1B
+WDI project 1B

+Link to game: fumblies.github.io/morse-game

 This is a simple quiz game to help people learn Morse Code by practicing decoding it.